 Arkansas Vital Records

 A birth certificate is a vital record that documents the birth of a child.
 The term "birth certificate" can refer to either the original document certifying the birth or to a certified copy or representation of the original document.
 The state of Arkansas manages the birth records catalog into two periods based on the period of time the event occurred and the enacting of the statewide registration law: 1881-1914 and 1914-present.
 The records in the first category were and are gathered from the county clerks’ offices of the county of birth.
-The state of Arkansas signed into law a statewide registration in 1914; however it was till the middle of 1930s before a widespread compliance was achieved.
-The state of Arkansas birth records are in the public domain only after 100 years from the birth.
-To access the records more recent than that you must be a direct relative of the individual, the records are issued by the Arkansas Division of Vital Records.
+The state of Arkansas signed into law a statewide registration in 1914; however, it was

 A marriage/divorce record is issued by a government official only after civil registration of the marriage/divorce occurs.
 The state of Arkansas organizes marriage/divorce records into two categories based on the sources the information was/is collected from, which includes early-1917 and 1917-present.
 Earlier records were collected from the respective county clerk where the license was issued, which is frequently the county of the bride's residence.
 Due to the fact that some counties in Arkansas have two courthouses where the documents could have been filed the requester should file two search documents.
 The records from the first category early-1917 are held by the Arkansas Department of Health, which has indexed marriage records from 1820 to the present.
 The marriage records dating from 1917 are available at the Arkansas Department of Health and the Arkansas Family Search Catalog.